surenraju-zz/grpc_helloworld/README.md

 # grpc_helloworld

-This tutorial provides a basic Go programmer’s introduction to working with gRPC.

-By walking through this example you’ll learn how to:

-Define a service in a .proto file.
+1. Define a service in a .proto file.
-Generate server and client code using the protocol buffer compiler.
+2. Generate server and client code using the protocol buffer compiler.
-Use the Go gRPC API to write a simple client and server for your service.
+3. Use the Go gRPC API to write a simple client and server for your service.

 **Why use gRPC?**